 The other thing to remember in a negotiation is that things will race along at the start when you are addressing the 80% that neither party thinks are too important but will become increasingly complex and possibly time consuming as you get to the comparatively few ‘deal breaker’ issues for each party.

-Goal setting is all about focusing on the most important issues in order to get ahead as quickly as possible.
+Goal setting (covered in our Goal Setting Recipe article) is all about focusing on the most important issues in order to get ahead as quickly as possible.

 In that regard, the 80/20 Rule and Goal Setting are siblings and can be read together.